isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Director's Column .md

 layout: post
 description: ""
 ---

-IN 2012, THE DUTCH ARTISTS LERNERT AND SANDER — known for their irreverent sense of humour — created a new perfume by blending 1,400 fragrances — in essence every perfume released the previous year — into one potent concoction.
+In 2012, the Dutch artists Lernert and Sander — known for their irreverent sense of humour — created a new perfume by blending 1,400 fragrances — in essence every perfume released the previous year — into one potent concoction.
 The end result was a fragrance packed with the overwhelming cocktail of scents that permeates the perfumes and cosmetics floor of any major department store.

 The fragrance was called “Everything”.